 The name and password attributes are mandatory (non empty) for the user tags.
-The role attribute can be ommitted but the user will have no permission.
-Only these attributes are recognized.
+The role attribute can be ommitted but the user will have no permission, and only valid attributes are recognized.

 Every modification of this file should be followed by a restart of the Rudder web application to be taken into account: